fbpx

 Australia's First GeoRegion

-Read about how our vision to create Australia’s first GeoRegion came to fruition as reported on page 22 of Statewide Magazine by Local Government Professionals Australia in July 2022.
+Read about how our vision to create Australia’s first GeoRegion came to fruition as reported in Statewide Magazine by Local Government Professionals Australia.

 Gascoyne Murchison Travel Bucket List

 There is lots to take in and see in Western Australia's remote areas.
-Read about some of the highlights in RAC Horizons Apr/May 2022 magazine on pages 10 and 11.
+Read about some of the highlights in RAC Horizons .

-In December 2021, the Murchison GeoRegion was featured in Outdoor Explorer!
+The Murchison GeoRegion was featured in Outback Explorer!
 A feature in The West Australian newspaper.
-Take a look at the online version on page 6.

 Download our Murchison GeoRegion app for detailed information on the go!